Teo-ShaoWei/2018-02-23-talk-Julia/README.md

 # What I like about Julia

+2018-02-23: Informal OD @ ESTL

-This is a superficial sharing of the aspects of Julia that I like
+A quick exploration of the aspects of Julia I like

-I did a variation of this sharing at:-

-1. 2018-02-23: Informal OD @ ESTL

 Interested to give Julia a quick try?
 Here are some helpful info =)